 New working collaborations

 - Clearwater Conservancy and Penn State are now working to plant 33 acres of multifunctional buffers with native perennial grasses in Central Pennsylvania.
-Three sites are in the planning stages for 2020.
+Four farms decided to change their practices and plant a multifunctional buffer which will be planted in 2020-2021.